rinde/RinSim/README.md

 ## Simulator Architecture

-The simulator consists of four important parts: the _Simulator_, _Models_, the GUI, and application objects.
+This section gives a brief overview of the most important elements of the simulator.
+For a deeper understanding you should have a look at the examples, the source code, and the tests.
-A simplified class diagram can be found [here](docs/classDiagram.png).
+A simplified class diagram of the key elements can be found [here](http://people.cs.kuleuven.be/~robrecht.haesevoets/mascourse/docs/classDiagram.png).

 ### Simulator

 The _Simulator_ class is the heart of RinSim.
+Its main concern is to simulate time.
+This is done in a discrete manner.
+Time is divided in ticks of a certain length, which is chosen upon initializing the simulator (see examples and code).

+Of course time on its own is not so useful, so we can register objects in the simulator.
+That is, objects implementing the _TickListener_ interface.
+These objects will listen to the internal clock of the simulator.

+Once started, the simulator will start to tick, and with each tick it will call all registered tickListeners, in turn, to perform some actions within the length of the time step (as illustrated [here](http://people.cs.kuleuven.be/~robrecht.haesevoets/mascourse/docs/tickListeners.png)).

+As you can see there is also an _afterTick_, but we'll ignore this for now.

-It has little functionality on its own, apart from maintaining the time.
+Apart from simulating time, the simulator has little functionality on its own.
+All additional functionality (such as movement, communication, etc.) that is required by your simulation, should be delegated to models.
-Application-specific simulator functionality is realized by models that can be registered in the simulator.
+These models can be easily plugged (or registered) in the simulator.
-The simulator uses _ModelManager_ to maintain all its models.

-TODO

-* TickListener
-* Pluggable models

 ### Models

-By using models the simulator can easily be extended.

-Out of the box, RinSim comes with two basic models.
+Out of the box, RinSim comes with two basic models: _RoadModel_ and _CommunicationModel_.
+Further on, you will see how you can implement your own models.

 #### RoadModel

-TODO
+_RoadModel_ is a model to simulate a physical road on top of a _Graph_ object.
+The _Graph_ object represents the structure of the roads.
+The _RoadModel_ allows to place and move objects (_RoadUsers_) on the roads.
+The _RoadModel_ can, for example, be used to simulate physical trucks and packages.

 #### CommunicationModel

-TODO
+_CommunicationModel_ is a model to simulate simple message-based communication.
+It supports both direct messaging and broadcasting.
+It can also take distance, communication radius, and communication reliability into account.
+Messages between agents are send asynchronously (as illustrated [here](http://people.cs.kuleuven.be/~robrecht.haesevoets/mascourse/docs/communication.png)).

 ### GUI